Recursive-Emergence/re_archeology/docs/user_guide_mvp2.md

-# RE-Archaeology Framework MVP2 - User Guide
+# RE-Archaeology Framework - User Guide

-Welcome to the enhanced RE-Archaeology Framework!
-This guide covers all the new features and capabilities introduced in MVP2.
+Welcome to the RE-Archaeology Framework!
+This guide covers all the features and capabilities of the platform.

 ## Table of Contents